jura02/simulation-buildconf/ReadMe.md

     apt-get update
     apt-get install -y build-essential ruby ruby-dev sudo wget

+    After Installing the packages CREATE a NEW Folder:

     wget http://rock-robotics.org/autoproj_bootstrap

     # If you have no write access to this repository:
     ruby autoproj_bootstrap git https://github.com/jura02/simulation-buildconf.git branch=envireMars
     # If you have write access: